xmos/lib_xua/doc/rst/opt_sync.rst

 Asynchronous mode (``XUA_SYNCMODE_ASYNC``) has the advantage that the device is clock-master.
 This means that a high-quality local master-clock source can be utilised.
-It also has the benefit that the device may synchronise it's master clock to an external digital input stream e.g. S/PDIF and thus avoiding sample-rate conversion.
+It also has the benefit that the device may synchronise its master clock to an external digital input stream e.g. S/PDIF and thus avoiding sample-rate conversion.

 The drawback of this mode is that it burdens the host with syncing to the device which some hosts may not support.
-This is especially pertinent to embedded hosts, however, most PC's and mobile devices will indeed support this mode.
+This is especially pertinent to embedded hosts, however, most PCs and mobile devices will indeed support this mode.

 Synchronous mode (``XUA_SYNCMODE_SYNC``) is an option if the target host does not support asynchronous mode